 If you’re required to hold a practising certificate, you can claim a deduction for the cost of renewing this annually.

 A deduction can be claimed for the decline in value of equipment used for work, including (but not limited to) calculators and electronic organisers, computers and software, answering machines, telephones, mobile phones, professional library, dedicated stopwatches and fob watches.
 If the item costs less than $300, an immediate deduction can be claimed for the work-related portion of the cost.
 Items costing more than $300 need to be depreciated over their useful life.

 The cost of first aid training courses can be claimed as a deduction if you’re the designated first aid person and are required to undertake first aid training to assist in emergency work situations.

 Generally, the cost of meals are not considered deductible.
 However, overtime meal expenses may be deductible if you received an overtime meal allowance which was paid under an industrial law, award or agreement.
 The deduction can only be claimed if an expense was incurred for overtime meals on an occasion when you worked overtime and received an overtime meal allowance for that overtime.

 Seminars, conferences and training courses

 If you’re attending seminars, conferences or training courses that are sufficiently connected with their work activities, you can generally claim the cost of these.

-A deduction can generally be claimed for the costs of logbooks, diaries, pens and other stationary used for work.
+A deduction can generally be claimed for the costs of logbooks, diaries, pens and other stationery used for work.